Parables Home

 Comments from Matthew 5:14-16

 Jesus is setting the groundwork for His disciples by telling them things they won't fully understand until after His death and resurrection.
 It was apparently His Father's plan for them to "get it" only after the whole plan of God for His Son's ministry on earth was completed.
-Those of us with some age on us have probably had the same revelations about things our parents taught us that we didn't really get until much later on.
+Those of us with some age on us have probably had the same revelations about things our parents taught us that we didn't really get until much later.
 I'm constantly amazed that my parents loved me so much... and I wasn't cognizant of their sacrifices until much later in life - even after they had gone home to be with the Lord themselves.

 May we be smarter than the disciples.
 May we pay attention to Jesus' words and take them to heart.
 We can now see Jesus' story in in the Bible.
 We don't have to wait the three years of traveling all over Israel to do so.
 So let us remember Jesus' words from the last lesson...
 "You have ears to hear, listen, and be hearing."